efabless/openlane2/docs/source/getting_started/migrants/index.md

 ---
 openlane --with-initial-state <run folder>/*-openroad-detailedrouting/state_out.json --flow OpenInKLayout <run folder>/resolved.json
 ---
-For steps of the flow where there is no GDS view yet, `OpenInKLayout` will preview the DEF view instead.
+For steps of the flow where there is no GDS view yet, {flow}`OpenInKLayout` will preview the DEF view instead.
 You can tell OpenLane 2 which state to use explicitly, where here we've opted for the output state of the detailed routing step.